insure logo

 Key Takeaways

-How much is homeowners insurance in Virginia Beach per month?
+How much is homeowners insurance in Virginia Beach per month

-Residents of Virginia Beach pay an average of $271 a month for homeowners insurance.
-It’s $93 more than the state average of $178 and $62 more than the national average for home insurance across the nation.
+Residents of Virginia Beach pay an average of $271 per month for homeowners insurance.
+This is $93 more than the state average of $178 and $62 more than the national average for home insurance across the United States.
+The cost of your homeowners insurance policy in Virginia Beach can vary depending on your location, property value, and selected coverage options.

-How much is homeowners insurance for a $200,000 house in Virginia Beach?
+How much is homeowners insurance for a $200,000 house in Virginia Beach

-How much is homeowners insurance for a $300,000 house in Virginia Beach?
+How much is homeowners insurance for a $300,000 house in Virginia Beach

-How much is homeowners insurance in Virginia Beach by company?
+How much is homeowners insurance in Virginia Beach by company

 Home insurance company Annual rate